julstpierre/PenalizedGLMM/README.md

 We can determine which model provides best prediction accuracy by comparing AUCs for the PRSs obtained via AIC and BIC.
-We use the [ROCAnalysis.jl](https://juliapackages.com/p/rocanalysis) package to calculate AUC for each model.
+We use the [ROCAnalysis.jl](https://juliapackages.com/p/rocanalysis) package to calculate AUC for each model:

 ```julia